 - Erasmus University Rotterdam: prof. Peter Scholten, prof. Kristin Henrard and prof. Thea Hilhorst

-- Leiden University: prof. Marlou Schrover, prof. Olaf van Vliet and dr. Jorrit Rijpma
+- Leiden University: prof. Marlou Schrover, prof. Olaf van Vliet and prof. Jorrit Rijpma

 - TU Delft: prof. Bartel van de Walle and dr. Reinout Kleinhans

 The new centre focuses primarily on governance and policy issues regarding migration and diversity.
 Society, including governments, is in great demand for scientific insights into managing migration matters.

 Scholten: "The major challenges surrounding migration and diversity in society demand new information.
 The need for knowledge from cities and from Brussels is very great at the moment, we cannot meet it just individually.
 This does not mean that everything in Leiden, Delft or Erasmus has to go together, of course, it is fine to continue to cherish our individual specialisations.
 But we see much potential for interdisciplinary or cross-disciplinary research.’ > Read more

 Eight researchers from across the Leiden-Delft-Erasmus network work together at the new Centre Governance of Migration and Diversity.
 Prof Marlou Schrover, professor of History at Leiden University is one of them.
 Why did she commit to this new centre?
 "You often hear that we now live in times where migration plays an important role.
 However, migration is not just a recent phenomenon, it goes back hundreds of years.
 I think it is important to look to the past and realize such events are not as recent as we think.
 Personally, I think it is important to add a historical perspective to migration-related issues in order to change the crisis rhetoric that is often used in this context. "